density: 18 mixed tenure homes with commercial

 Great Eastern Buildings is a mixed use development on a brownfield site in Hackney providing 14 intermediate and 4 market sale units with creative industry space located at street level.

-The site was formally offices for the Great Eastern Railway and sits between the municipal buildings located on Mare St and 3 storey Victorian residential properties forming the Horton Road Conservation Area.
+The site was formerly offices for the Great Eastern Railway and sits between the municipal buildings located on Mare St and 3 storey Victorian residential properties forming the Horton Road Conservation Area.